-Capital expenditure - expenditure on purchase, development, refurbishment or major improvement of property.
+Capital expenditure - expenditure on purchase, development, refurbishment or major improvemen'. of property.

-Capital growth (also known as indirect return) - the increase in the value of a property or group of properties net of capital expenditure, expressed as a percentage of the capital employed.
+Capital grow 1/2 (also known as indirect return) - the increase in the value of a property or group of properties net of capital expenditure, expressed as a percentage of the capital employed.

-Capital receipts - receipts for changes in the owner's interest in a property but could also cover receipts such as surrender premiums which can be capitalized where the loss has an impact on the value of the asset.
+Capital receipts - receipts for changes in the owner's interest in a property.